 Garlic Roasted Potatoes

-Whether it’s for a simple family night at home or your neighborhood dinner party, these garlic roasted potatoes are sure to please everyone at the table.
+Whether it’s for a simple family night at home or your neighborhood dinner party, these garlic roasted potato is a great side dish that is sure to please everyone at the table.

 You will have no trouble finding all these inexpensive ingredients at your local grocery store, and you may already have most of them at home!